LiquidGalaxyLAB/FPVT/README.md

 ### 1. Mobile App:
-The link and all the other details of the mobile application can be found in the following link: https://drive.google.com/drive/folders/1JYZ6tpNezlCE1iZvtCEiAh5zQDxnyY-e?usp=sharing Android APK link: https://drive.google.com/file/d/1UoyxMDrDnc-uL5hGqWd8odK_d3qGJ2oX/view?usp=sharing
+The link and all the other details of the mobile application can be found in the following link: https://drive.google.com/drive/folders/1JYZ6tpNezlCE1iZvtCEiAh5zQDxnyY-e?usp=sharing

+Android APK link:
+https://drive.google.com/file/d/1UoyxMDrDnc-uL5hGqWd8odK_d3qGJ2oX/view?usp=sharing

 The apk can be directly installed in android devices.
-The dummy user sign in credentials are -> username: user1; password: password.
+The default dummy user sign in credentials are -> username: user1; password: password.
+The user can also sign in using Google by clicking on the "Google" button, entering the credentials and then clicking on "Sign in".

 The app was built using react native expo tools.
 To run the app from the repository, navigate to the */Frontend/ParkingApp/* folder and run the following commands on the terminal.
 The reference documenttion can be found here: https://docs.expo.io/workflow/expo-cli/ sudo npm install -g expo-cli